the first young bracken shoots prior to unfurling; shaped like the top of a shepherd’s crook.

 follows 'thicket stage' in a young plantation, as trees compete for light, lose their lower branches and shoot up to form pole-like trunks.

 priority species for conservation listed under the NERC Act 2006.
-Equivalent list in Wales is Section 42 under the same Act.
+Equivalent list in Wales is Section 7 under the Environment Act (Wales) 2016.

 trees and shrubs beneath the canopy; includes younger individuals of the dominant canopy species, small tree species, saplings and trees which have developed a shrub form as a result of coppicing or heavy browsing.